-Although avoiding power drain from these sources is sometimes impossible, such as with the furnace or gas range, there are steps you can take to reduce or eliminate these sneaky devices.
+Although avoiding power drain from these sources is unavoidable, such as with a furnace or gas range, you can take steps to reduce or eliminate these sneaky devices.

-According to a report from the National Resource Defense Council, Americans spend about $19 billion per year in energy costs.
-On average, that means about $165 to $440 per household depending on tier rates and location.
+According to a report from the National Resource Defense Council, Americans spend about $19 billion per year on vampire energy costs.
+On average, that means about $165 to $440 per household depending on electricity rates and location.

 With so many digital devices, device drain is constant and inescapable unless you’re willing to unplug every device in your home after you use it.
-When it comes to what appliances use the most electricity when turned off, those are mostly modern amenities with digital displays and internet connectivity.
-But if you’re wondering about other appliances, like do lamps use electricity when turned off, some use on-off switches that do effectively cut power.
+When it comes to what appliances use the most electricity when turned off, those are mostly modern appliances and devices with digital displays and internet connectivity.
+Other electronics without digital indicators and clocks, such as lamps and toasters, do not use power when turned off.

-As green as you may think your household is, the truth is that most Americans are victims of in their homes.
-As the National Resources Defense Council (NRDC) explains, around 23 percent of American power consumption is in the form of “idle load electricity.”
+As green as you may think your household is, the truth is that most Americans are victims of sneaky phantom power in their homes.
+As the National Resources Defense Council (NRDC) explains, around 23% of American power consumption is in the form of “idle load electricity.”

 Unfortunately, electricity usage and costs only continue to grow.
-Other studies indicate that it may account for up to 20 percent of home electricity use.
-Smart devices with extra features may harbor some of the responsibility for the increase, with smart refrigerators that have extra features like internet connectivity drawing additional power.
+Other studies indicate that it may account for up to 20%of home electricity use.
+Smart devices with extra features may harbor some of the responsibility for the increase, like smart refrigerators with extra features like internet connectivity drawing additional power.

-Here are the stats for some of the biggest offenders.
+Look at the chart of some of the largest vampire power offenders, then look around your home.
 Wattage information comes from Berkeley Lab’s Standby Power Summary Table.